leapmotion/LeapUnrealModules/README.md

 This repository uses [git-lfs](https://git-lfs.github.com/).
 If you do not have git-lfs, please download from https://github.com/leapmotion/LeapUnrealModules/releases

+If you're using a project plugin (e.g. https://github.com/leapmotion/LeapUnreal/releases), make sure to drag and drop that matching plugin into your project root.
+See https://github.com/leapmotion/LeapUnreal#setup for details.

 ## Modules

 So how do interact with the Leap Motion?
 Easy, find your use case below and tinker away!